milangress/screen-coreo/src/routes/scroller/scenes.md

   .content('ImageBlock', { src: 'arachovitika2.jpeg' }).open()
 ```

-But somehow I forget it every time… unprepared and frolicking until I get overwhelmed by the stuff I'm walking away from.
+But somehow I forget it every time… until I get overwhelmed by the stuff I'm walking away from.

 Painfully aware, I'm not at home while also being at home.